alejandrorodriguezarias/VirtualEnvironmentComputationalSocialScience/README.md

 # SEGAR: Social Environment Generator for Agent-based Research
  This repository contains a tool that facilitates the creation of a virtual environment for the development of agent-based models, especially in the context of computational social sciences.
 It uses as a base data from the census sections of the city and allows to load other relevant data such as the location of schools, universities, stores, etc.

-It is fully compatible and intended to be used together with the Agent-Based Modelling Framework for Unity3d (ABMU) (URL).
+It is fully compatible and intended to be used together with the Agent-Based Modelling Framework for Unity3d ([ABMU](https://github.com/cheliotk/unity_abm_framework)).
 ## Installation
 ### From Github
 Clone this repository and open it in the Unity Editor.